-Years ago, here in Catalonia we began to develop digital solutions in addition to technological solutions.
-And all this work began to take shape until what we were doing here caught the attention of the group as well.
+Years ago, here in Catalonia, we began to develop digital solutions in addition to technological solutions.
+And all this work began to take shape until what we were doing here also caught the group's attention.

 When the group understood that it had to dedicate resources to developing digital and computer solutions, it looked into its options in various parts of the world.

-We took a step forward to explain that we had experience, trained people and a situation in Catalonia that gave us a lot of benefits: a university environment, a high-quality teaching environment in computer and engineering, experience and a prepared market.
+We took a step forward to explain that we had experienced, trained people and a situation in Catalonia that gave us a lot of benefits: a university environment, a high-quality teaching environment in computer and engineering, experience, and a prepared market.

-Based on this, we competed with other places in the world and finally the company opted for Catalonia.
+Based on this, we competed with other places worldwide, and finally, the company opted for Catalonia.

-The digital diagnostics part deals with making computer products for the management of clinical laboratory data.
-Today, the scope of our site is quite significant with a large number of people dedicated to developing solutions for the global market.
+The digital diagnostics part involves making computer products to manage clinical laboratory data.
+Today, the scope of our site is quite significant, with many people dedicated to developing solutions for the global market.

-We collaborate with centres in Catalonia such as the Institute for Research in Biomedicine, Vall d'Hebron Hospital, Bellvitge Hospital, Hospital Clínic, IrsiCaixa Foundation, and so on.
+We collaborate with centers in Catalonia, such as the Institute for Research in Biomedicine, Vall d'Hebron Hospital, Bellvitge Hospital, Hospital Clínic, IrsiCaixa Foundation, etc.

-You have also installed the digital centre for Diabetes Care in Catalonia.
+You have also installed the digital center for Diabetes Care in Catalonia.
 What activity is carried out there?